 As a teaching focussed University which derives the majority of its income from tuition fees, the ability to recruit and retain planned student numbers in an increasingly competitive market is fundamental to the University's success.
 The introduction of the Teaching Excellence Framework (TEF) and the impact of Brexit are likely to further intensify competitive pressures.
+The eventual outcome of the government's post-18 review may have an impact on the fee and funding regime.
 The University is managing these risks by ensuring the continued attractiveness of its portfolio through regular planning and review, including extension into new areas; by continuing and evolving the marketing approach of recent years; by close attention to our management of the recruitment process; and by an enhanced focus on improvements in retention and progression.